-2. American Standard (Satin Nickel)
+3. American Standard Faucet (Satin Nickel)

 For a simple, reliable faucet that won’t even come close to breaking the bank, the American Standard is an all-time favorite.
 We love the all-metal design, as well as the modern but unobtrusive look.
-It feels hefty and solid, and it’s much better-made than other fixtures at this price!
+It feels hefty and solid, and it’s much better-made than other fixtures at this price.

 It’s all-metal.
 The handle, the drain pull, the fittings, and everything is made from brass, with a brushed nickel finish.
 The waterway inside is cast brass as well, so you won’t have problems with drips or clogs.
 The design is based on the principle of “the fewer parts, the better.”
-We like it because all those little seams and joints are where sediment and other deposits build up.
+We like it because all those little seams and joints that other types have, are where sediment and other deposits build up.

 One other great internal feature is the flexible supply hoses, which keep things moving with less of a buildup of pressure.